tuw-cpsg/charmhigh-pnp-tools/README.md

 * Start the machine by toggling the power switch, then wait a few seconds and start the Charmhigh control program.

-* Connect the USB stick.
+* Connect the USB stick (in order for the USB stick to be recognized it must be connected **after** starting the Charmhigh control program).
   In the Charmhigh control program, click on `Files`, then on `Import`.
   Select the desired DPV file and then click on `Update` to import the file.